 Learning photography can be very frustrating.
 We are constantly bombarded by gorgeous images and it makes us feel that if only we knew their secret, had their gear, used their presets, lived near a great location, had a beautiful St Bernard or cute ducklings to...read more

-If you’re a natural light photographer, your photography life is wrapped around wishing for good light, in the right place at the right time of day.
+If you’re a natural light portrait photographer, your photography life is wrapped around wishing for good light, in the right place at the right time of day.
 If you’re in the UK, where the light is just dull for much of the year, it is even more of an obsession.
-So, here are...read more
+So,...read more

 As we’re heading into shorter days and longer nights, in the northern hemisphere at least, I thought this would be a good time for a tutorial on how to create bokeh backgrounds and foregrounds.
 It is something you can do indoors and images with beautiful bokeh make...read more